worktheclock/replit.github.io/teams/CentralizedAutograder-java.md

 [There is also a Python version of this guide](./CentralizedAutograder)

 **Note:** ⚠️ ⚠️ This guide shows you how to set up a basic fully automated homework grader.
-It is intended as a proof-of-concept to showcase how to build similar projects on top of Repl.it. **It should not be used as-is in cases where data is important or sensitive.
+It is intended as a proof-of-concept to showcase how to build similar projects on top of Replit. **It should not be used as-is in cases where data is important or sensitive.
 For example, it offers no protection against malicious students who could submit code similar to `pb.command("rm", "-rf", "/");` to break the server and delete or modify other students' submissions or grades.** Stay tuned for updated guides and sample repls that resolve these issues. ⚠️⚠️

 In a [previous guide](./SimpleAutograding-java) we built a basic autograding solution that could automatically run and test your students' assignments.
 However, there were still some manual steps involved: you needed to navigate to each student's submission of the assignment and kick off the tests manually.